Chizuru111/Quick_Draw/README.md

 # Features

-Our model is a convolutional neural network (CNN) that can determine whether a drawing of an animal is of a bat, bee, cat, duck, elephant, lion, octopus, rabbit, snail, or whale.
+Our model is a convolutional neural network (CNN) that can determine whether a simple doodle of an animal is of a bat, bee, cat, duck, elephant, lion, octopus, rabbit, snail, or whale.
+At the moment, it has a test accuracy of over 83%.

 We have now also implemented a [webapp](https://github.com/Chizuru111/Quick_Draw/tree/main/webapp-ml-model-main) where users can upload a doodle of an animal and the model will determine a most likely match.